 Getting back to the UPDATE query life cycle, the update operation has now been logged.
 The actual data modification can only be performed when confirmation is received that the operation has been physically written to the transaction log.
 This is why transaction log performance is so crucial.
-Chapter 4 contains information on monitoring transaction log performance and optimizing the underlying storage for it.

-Once the Access Methods receives confirmation, it passes the modification request on to the Buffer Manager to complete.
+Once confirmation is received by the Access Methods, it passes the modification request on to the Buffer Manager to complete.